gongahkia/personal-wiki/PHP.md

 $pdo = new PDO($dsn, $user, $password); // all parameters defined for clarity here but they can be fed in as value literals for generic PDO object instantiation

 // 2.
 Prepare an SQL statement called by PDO object using a method
+    // SQL statement HAS to be within single quotes to create a string literal
     // prepare() => creates a template SQL query statement that can be executed multiple times with different parameter values
-        // each :XX value in the SQL query statement string is a parameter's placeholder value
+        // each :XX value in the SQL query statement string is a parameter's placeholder value, where : prepends the placeholder within the SQL statement
         // takes in SQL query statement as an argument
     // bindParam() => associates a prepared SQL query's parameter with a PHP variable
         // effectively interpolates the specified variable into the prepared SQL query statement, necessary before execution